edwardsmoses/edwardsmoses.com/_data/blog/2024-07-19-sending-magic-links-integration-with-firebase-and-react-native.md

 #### Configuring Firebase Dynamic Links

-I assume you'd already have your React Native project completely setup already.
+I assume you'd already have your React Native project up and running already.
 With similar values as you have configured in your React Native project, you should have your iOS app configured.
 ![screenshots](/assets/edwardsmoses-Screenshot 2024-07-20 at 14.12.59.png)

-- For IOS - you need to have an ios app configured - Add an app or specify the following throughout the firebase console
+- For IOS, you need to have an iOS app configured.
+- Add an app or specify the following on the firebase console

   - Bundle ID
-  - App Store ID
   - Apple Developer Team ID
     ![screenshots](/assets/edwardsmoses-Screenshot 2024-07-20 at 14.17.55.png)